Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 - EFTPS (Electronic Federal Tax Payment System) - Free, must enroll in advance

-- Check or money order - Mail with a Form 1040-ES voucher to the IRS
+- Check or money order - Mail with a Form 1040-ES voucher

 Tips for Managing Quarterly Payments